 This luxurious, spacious cave sleeps seven people with two large bedrooms, (one en-suite shower room) and a sofa bed, a family shower room and a third bedroom/study.

-The large lounge area has an open fire, relaxed seating for up to 12 people and satellite TV.
+The large lounge area has an open fire, relaxed seating for up to 12 people.
 The cave maintains a constant temperature of 18 degrees centigrade all year round.

 The rustic open plan kitchen/dining area features beamed ceilings and a traditional bread oven and is fully equipped including dishwasher, microwave and washing machine.